MartinKearney/URL-Shortener/README.md

 To run in development mode:

 1. Clone or download the project to your machine
-2. At a terminal prompt, in the root of the project, enter npm install
+2. At a terminal prompt, in the root of the project, enter `npm install`
-3. Create a blank .env file in the root
+3. Create a blank `.env` file in the root
 4. In this file set Mongo_URI = 'mongo db connection string'
-5. Also set Base_URL = http://localhost:'port no of server on local machine'
+5. Also set Base_URL = http://localhost:'port', where 'port' is the port number of your local server.
-6. Finally, at the terminal, enter npm run dev
+6. Finally, at the terminal, enter `npm run dev`

 The application takes an input URL from a user and returns a shortened version of it.
 The user can then copy this link to their clipboard to enable pasting into other files etc.